SYSU-STAR/EPIC/README.md

 </div>

 ## 💡 News
-The code will be released soon.
-Stay tuned!
+The code will be released after the paper is officially accepted.
+Stay tuned!🚀

 ## 📜 Introduction
 **EPIC** (**E**xploring on **P**o**I**nt **C**louds) is a lightweight LiDAR-based UAV exploration framework that directly exploits point cloud data to explore large-scale environments.
 Experimental results demonstrate that our framework achieves faster exploration while significantly reducing memory consumption.
 (Click the image to view the video)